pawamoy/archan/README.rst

 Usage
 -----

 Archan takes a dependency matrix as parameter.
-It is a list of list of numeric values.
+It is a list of list of numeric values, representing the dependencies between the packages that are used in your project.
 It also needs the keys (one string for each row of the matrix), and their associated group type.

+In django-archan, these data are provided by the dependenpy Python module, but you can build and use your own:

 .. code:: python